Welcome to Explicit Facts! A place where ignited minds come to get inspired!

 Although I have never allowed you to even touch, let alone kiss or have sex with, another boy and neither your mother nor I have ever discussed a topic related to sex in the house, you now must go in and perform the best sex of your life for the sake of the first night of your arranged marriage!

 Today, I will step back from my duty to protect you under the social pressure of getting you married to a man, even though you might not know him properly!

 To date, I have taken all the decisions of your life.
 Now, I am handing you over to him.

 From now on, he will take all the decisions for your life!”

-Firstly, we need to acknowledge the fact that parents never want anything bad to happen to their daughter or son.
+Firstly, we need to acknowledge that parents never want anything wrong to happen to their daughter or son.

-It is, often, society’s unreasonable pressures and their own experiences since adulthood, which leads to a situation where both families (the girls and the boys) end up doing something, they had never imagined.
+Often, society’s excessive pressures and their own experiences since adulthood leads to a situation where both families (the girls and the boys) end up doing something they had never imagined.

 Many a time, its fear in the minds of the girl’s or the boy’s parents as mentioned below: –

 “What if our girl decides to marry someone outside of our community or religion?